Merchandising with Coveo

 Context information

 Context information is any information captured about the user, such as where the request originates, and who is sending it.
-For example, a new customer, landing on a red Nike polo PDP, from a Google search on their mobile phone, in Florida during the summer.
+For example, a new customer, landing on a red Nike polo PDP, from a Google search on their phone, in Florida during the summer.

-Next we have the where, and when.
+Next there’s the where, and when.
 The product discovery content will obviously consider which interface requests products, from which website(s), and for which locale (language, country, currency).
 Coveo also supports the idea of time boxed campaigns, and grouping rules inside the same campaign bundle, which is useful to prepare a larger set of actions and apply them for defined periods.

 These attributes are collected by your existing data layer, and can be leveraged to build rules and targeting conditions, but it’s also automatically optimized by Coveo’s AI models.
 Having healthy data is critical for accurate attribution metric calculation in the reporting of page and search performance.